KatsuteDev/Mal4J/migrating-to-v3.md

 }
 ```

-Listings with a missing month or day now return null instead of Janurary 1st.
+Listings with a missing month or day should now return null instead of Janurary 1st.

 ## &nbsp;